-Other assets, which include prepaid expenses, deferred acquisition costs and miscellaneous other assets, are measured at cost.
-Other liabilities, which include, deferred income reserves and bank overdraft, are measured at cost.
-Pension and other post-employment benefits also included within other assets and other liabilities are measured in accordance with note 2(w).
+Other assets, which include prepaid expenses, deferred acquisition costs, finance leases receivable and miscellaneous other assets, are measured at cost or amortized cost.
+Other liabilities, which include deferred income reserves, bank overdraft and other miscellaneous liabilities are measured at cost or amortized cost.